 What if My New Stepparent Has Different Rules?

 Adjusting to new rules is a common problem for stepfamilies.
-Because your stepparent brings different experiences to the family than your biological parent, he or she may have different opinions and expectations.
+Because your stepparent brings different experiences to the family than your biological parent, they may have different opinions and expectations.
 Your stepparent may expect you to be more responsible, have good table manners, be louder, be quieter, or many other things.

 While you may think some of these new rules are worse than the ones you're used to, most likely they are just new to you.
 Your stepparent may even have some rules that you like better.

 If you don't like a particular rule, it probably won't help to tell your stepparent that it is a bad rule.
 It may be helpful to tell your stepparent that the rule is different, and you are having trouble adjusting to it.
 Try to work out rules on which both you and your stepparent can agree.

 Remember, throughout your life, you will have to adjust to new rules from time to time.
 This will happen when you live in a college or military dormitory, with roommates or a spouse.
 Learning to adjust to others and their expectations and to negotiate with them is an important part of becoming an adult.